natemaia/dk/README.md

 Most if not all of your interaction with the window manager will be using
 commands in the form of
 ```
-yaxcmd <command>
+dkcmd <command>
 ```
-This will spawn a new instance of yaxwm to write our command into the socket
+This will spawn a new instance of dk to write our command into the socket
-where it can then be read and parsed by the operating yaxwm process.
+where it can then be read and parsed by the operating dk process.

 ###### Syntax Outline